The-Community-Project/start-community/README.md

 ## Necessities
 1. Website
+  1. We will use Django for the website.
 1. Database

 I plan on hosting the website from my home since my own town is really small.